 Arrive in Brussels.
-If you flight lands by noon, there will be an optional trip to the Belgium Army Museum.
-Otherwise, first activity is an evening Welcome Reception and Dinner at the hotel.
+First activity is an evening Welcome Reception and Dinner at the hotel.

 A defining moment in European History, the June 18, 1815, Battle of Waterloo redrew the map of Europe and altered the balance of power on the Continent.
 In the Allied victory over the French, however, lay the seeds of a conflict far more terrible than anything Napoleon or Wellington could have imagined.
 After meeting in Brussels, we travel to the Wellington Museum, located in the “Iron Duke’s” former headquarters, to see its amazing collection of artifacts related to the battle and the commander of the Allied army.
 Our first stop on the battlefield will be the recently renovated museum and visitor’s center, the famous cyclorama painting of the battle and Lion’s Mound, then a tour of the battlefield itself.
 We continue to Ypres in the heart of the British sector.